Code-Institute-Submissions/Surf-The-West-Country/readme.md

 10. Google Fonts
 11. Google Maps API: Map of the West Coast of France
 12. EmailJS: used for client-side email communication

+## Features left out ##

+Footer social links - IG, Facebook and Twitter are disabled as well as footer 'About' and 'Terms & Conditions' due to nature of this page being a template.

 ## Testing ##